 György Felkai, Communications Director of the MVM Group, said: 'Several methods are used in Hungary to generate energy without carbon dioxide emissions, such as wind and solar energy, but at present, only the nuclear power plant is able to generate energy in such a way at industrial scale in Hungary.
-The Paks Nuclear Power Plant reliably generates affordable electricity in our country, and, in addition, the four operational Paks units save the oxygen demand of two million people every year, i.e. the annual oxygen output of forests in Hungary, by not emitting greenhouse gases.'
+The Paks Nuclear Power Plant reliably generates affordable electricity in our country, and, in addition, the four operational Paks units save the oxygen demand of two million people every year, i.e. the annual oxygen output of forests in Hungary, by not emitting greenhouse gases.
+We hope that the well-known musicians visiting the interactive exhibition will inspire visitors to the festival to become better acquainted with the world of nuclear energy and its advantages.'

 In the Interactive Lorry bearing the logo 'Energy for Our Future', visitors can also become familiar with all operational nuclear power plants in the world, the history and future of the Paks Nuclear Power Plant, which has been safely operating for nearly three decades, the Hungarian electricity grid, as well as the colourful flora and fauna of Paks and its environs, about which they can even view a film.
-Like the members of the band, visitors of a more sporting disposition can also take a turn on the power-generating bike.
+Like the band members, visitors of a more sporting disposition can also take a turn on the power-generating bike.
 If they have questions still left after that, experienced specialists of the nuclear power plant will be pleased to answer them.

-'It is among the top priority goals of the Paks Nuclear Power Plant to acquaint young people, among others, with the Hungarian nuclear technology, which is outstandingly safe even in international comparison.
-This is why the interactive lorry has been visiting major Hungarian music festivals for several years now,' said Dr Antal Kovács, Communications Director of MVM Paks Nuclear Power Plant Ltd. 'Besides high-level safety, the continuous support of the population, currently at over 80 per cent, makes it possible for MVM Paks Nuclear Power Plant Ltd. to continue the operation of the nuclear power plant units 20 years beyond their design life and to commission one or more new nuclear power plant units on the Paks site to further enhance Hungary's energy.'
+'It is one of the top priority goals of the Paks Nuclear Power Plant to acquaint young people, among others, with Hungarian nuclear technology, which is outstandingly safe even in international comparison.
+This is why the interactive lorry has been visiting major Hungarian music festivals for several years now,' said Dr Antal Kovács, Communications Director of MVM Paks Nuclear Power Plant Ltd. 'Besides high-level safety, the continuous support of the population, currently at over 80 per cent, makes it possible for MVM Paks Nuclear Power Plant Ltd. to continue the operation of the nuclear power plant units 20 years beyond their design life and to commission one or more new nuclear power plant units on the Paks site to further enhance Hungary's energy security.'